All Products

 Correction operations are not supported if the source database has no corresponding data.

-• On the Verification Performance tab, you can view the graphs of RPS and migration traffic of the source and destination databases, performance benchmark, and other performance statistics to identify performance issues in a timely manner.
+• On the Full Verification Performance tab, you can view the graphs of RPS and migration traffic of the source and target databases, performance benchmark, and other performance statistics to identify performance issues in a timely manner.

 Important

-If you skip full verification, you cannot resume the verification task for data comparison and correction.
-You can only clone the current project to initiate full verification again.
-Therefore, proceed with caution.
+If you skip full verification, you cannot restore the verification task for data comparison and correction.
+You can initiate full verification again only by cloning the current task.
+Proceed with caution.

 image.png